Healthcare in South Korea: Comparisons

 Many nations do not have training programs for nurses and other CNL students that provide them with international knowledge of healthcare.
 South Korea is one of the few nations who as begun developing value in their medical teachings by introducing the rapidly advancing medical techniques at the CNL level for its students.
 While the American Association of Colleges of Nursing stresses that all nurse leaders should understand the total healthcare system, including its organizational and financial methods at an international level, these teachings have primarily been only in lecture or other observational methods.
 Few systems were found in nations outside of South Korea where medical students participated in medical care techniques taught in other nations, and few journals have addressed this gap in knowledge.

-However, improvements in South Korea's health care system have not come without costs to the nation.
-Due to the current health care laws in South Korea, all of its citizens have the right to receive healthcare treatment.
-While a large portion of their health care system is paid by private organizations, government spending on the healthcare system is continual strained as South Korea experiences rapid growth.
-While private healthcare spends more than 715.9 billion Korean Won (about $544 million), the government still pays over 21,588 billion Korean Won (about $1.64 billion) to subsidize their health care system.
-This enormous cost has put strain on a nation that is struggling to provide government income to such programs due to its rapidly aging nation who can no longer work and likely requires the same medical benefits.

-The nation has struggled with these costs to the point where the South Korean Government has experienced deficits of over 4130 billion Korean won.
-This has caused legislative changes that allow the government to add more funds to the National Insurance Act fund which is in desperate need of it.
-This was primarily seen as a temporary adjustment to assist the South Korean Government until such a time as healthcare spending could be brought to reasonable levels and the NHI's deficit could be more easily managed.